octo-kumo/physics-project/src/markdowns/quantum_computer.md

 5. The Anatomy of A Quantum Computer

-6. Potential Applications of Quantum Computers'
+6. Potential Applications of Quantum Computers

 7. Where we are now?

 # Quantum Computing